 The shop uses Paypal for the checkout.
 After you've stuffed you basket with lots of goodies you're redirected to the Paypal website to process your payment.
 Unfortunately, Paypal does use tracking cookies.
 According to its website these are used

 to recognise you as a PayPal customer, customise the PayPal services, content and advertising, measure promotional effectiveness, collect information about your computer or other access device to mitigate risk, help prevent fraud and promote trust and safety.
 In other words, some of these cookies are used for marketing purposes.
-If you object to this rather laissez-faire approach to privacy, Stop Junk Mail does accept cheques!

 There are a small number of embedded Youtube videos on this website.
 To prevent Youtube from setting cookies on your computer / device the videos are embedded using Youtube's privacy-enhanced mode.